Floresj4/flask-couch-app/README.md

 Deprecated, but worth mentioning... service.bat is docker-compose before I started working with compose.

-1. **docker-build** creates a container image to run the application in a hosted environment
+1. ***-build** create the service container - flask or couch
-2. **docker-run** runs the container image
+2. ***-run** runs the container image
-3. **local** runs the flask application on the host windows machines

-### local
+### ~~local~~

-local requires the proper Python configuration to run this application on your local machine.
+Runs the Flask app on the host windows machines. local requires the proper Python configuration to run this application on your local machine.
 Using a virtual environment helps to avoid contaminating the native python installed libraries.

 The following commands will create and activate a virtual environment.

 ```sh
 > python -m virtualenv .\env